Published: February 2020 | Updated: October 2022

-Not only had her bookcase been moved, her sofa looked like it had gotten into a fight with a lawnmower and the lawnmower won – it was completely destroyed - and some of the wooden molding around one of her doors was completely chewed away.
+Not only had her bookcase been moved, her sofa was completely destroyed and some of the wood molding around one of her doors was completely chewed away.

 The culprit of this devastation?
 Her newly adopted dog, Francis.

 Mind you she had only been gone for about three hours, but to a dog with separation anxiety, 3 hours is a devastating eternity.

 Francis is a beautiful Boxer/Pitty mix that had lived on the mean streets of Cleveland for some time.
 When Donna adopted him, he was a skeleton with cuts and visible bite marks all over his body.
 His vet was quite certain he had been used as a bait dog for dog fighting, and he warned Donna that Francis may experience anxiety attacks for the rest of his life.

 Our client worked very hard to get Francis to feel safe and secure and to trust that he would be loved and his needs would be taken care of with boatloads of care and compassion.
 He slowly became a happy dog, but despite the love and affection he got and continues to get, his separation anxiety symptoms never fully went away.